thegalactic/java-lattices/src/site/markdown/index.md

 * year: 2014
 * how published: http://kbertet.github.io/java-lattices

-You are also kindly encouraged to send an email to karell.bertet@univ-lr.fr.
+You are also kindly invited to send an email to karell.bertet@univ-lr.fr.